carnisj/bcdi/CONTRIBUTING.md

 branch is not short-lived, there is also a high probability that you will need to rebase it before submitting your changes for review.

-### *"Never push changes directly to the master branch, even if you have permissions."*
+### *"Never push changes directly to the main branch, even if you have permissions."*

-Several continuous integration workflows are configured for the repository, they need to pass successfully before considering merging modifications into the master branch.
+Several continuous integration workflows are configured for the repository, they need to pass successfully before considering merging modifications into the main branch.

 ## 1. Create your fork and local clone of the repository